NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>A segment defines the smallest unit within a possibly branching structure (_morphology_), such as a dendrite or axon.
-The shape is given by the _proximal_ and _distal_ points.
-If _proximal_ is missing, the proximal point is assumed to be the _distal_ point of the parent. _parent_ specifies the parent segment.
-The first segment (no _parent_) usually represents the soma.
+<i>A segment defines the smallest unit within a possibly branching structure ( {ref}`schema:morphology`), such as a dendrite or axon.
+The shape is given by the  {ref}`schema:proximal` and  {ref}`schema:distal` points.
+If  {ref}`schema:proximal` is missing, the proximal point is assumed to be the  {ref}`schema:distal` point of the parent.  {ref}`schema:parent` specifies the parent segment.
+The first segment (no  {ref}`schema:parent`) usually represents the soma.
 NOTE: LEMS does not yet support multicompartmental modelling, so the Dynamics here is only appropriate for single compartment modelling.  .</i>